stephane-martin/skewer/README.md

 ## Building

-Nothing special.
-Dependencies are vendored.
-Uses `cgo` at least on Linux.
+-	Go Dependencies are vendored.
+-	Uses `cgo` at least on Linux.
+-	On linux you will need to install libsystemd header files (needed to query journald)

-You can `go get github.com/stephane-martin/skewer` or `git clone ...` and `go build`.
+-	You can `go get github.com/stephane-martin/skewer` or `git clone ...` and `go build`.

 ## Configuration